marcc1875/Web-Programming/README.md

 # Version 2 - colors.js
 I have now updated the colors.js file to add the implementation for creating the table for the random colors, I have messed around and tested with this to see the result, and how the script comes to that result

+# Initial Commit - edit.js and home.html

+I have commited two new files as stated above.
+I did a simple JQuery function to edit the parameters of a paragraph to get an idea for the syntax and the required src link to get JQuery to work